BLEU: Algorithm

 iBLEU is an interactive version of BLEU that allows a user to visually examine the BLEU scores obtained by the candidate translations.
 It also allows comparing two different systems in a visual and interactive manner which is useful for system development.

 Performance

 BLEU has frequently been reported as correlating well with human judgement, and remains a benchmark for the assessment of any new evaluation metric.
 There are however a number of criticisms that have been voiced.
 It has been noted that, although in principle capable of evaluating translations of any language, BLEU cannot, in its present form, deal with languages lacking word boundaries.
+Designed to be used for several reference translation, in practice it's used with only the single one.
+BLEU is infamously dependent on the tokenization technique, and scores achieved with different ones are incomparable (which is often overlooked); in order to improve reproducibility and comparability, SacreBLEU variant was designed.

 It has been argued that although BLEU has significant advantages, there is no guarantee that an increase in BLEU score is an indicator of improved translation quality.